cgillinger/ressel-static/readme.md

 ### Common Issues
 1. **No data displayed**: Check internet connection or if date is outside validity period
 2. **Wrong time displayed**: Check device system time and timezone
-3. **Slow updates**: Reduce the number of visible departures in the configuration
+3. **Slow updates**: Reduce the number of visible departures in the settings

 ### Tips
 - To test that the application is working, open the browser's developer tools and check the console for error messages